scifigurmeet/devops/Provisioning/On-Premise Provisioning.md

 6. Open a web browser and navigate to `http://localhost:3000`.
 You should see a message from your "on-premise" server.

+**Interpretation:** By creating this Docker container, we've simulated setting up a single on-premise server.
+The Dockerfile represents the server configuration, and running the container is analogous to powering on a physical server in your data center.

 ### Exercise 2: Provisioning Multiple Servers

+**Intention:** This exercise demonstrates the concept of provisioning multiple servers, which is common in on-premise environments to handle increased load or separate different applications.

+**Steps:**

 1. Run two more instances of your server:
    ```